menu

 Demographics

-The overall education level of Olney is somewhat higher than in the average US city of 21.84%: 25.49% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Olney who are college-educated is somewhat higher than the average US community of 21.84%: 25.49% of adults in Olney have at least a bachelor's degree.

 Olney is a very ethnically-diverse town.
 The people who call Olney home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Olney residents report their race to be White.
 Important ancestries of people in Olney include English, French Canadian, Irish, German, and Scots-Irish.